XcalableMP/manual/en/tutorial-local.rst

 The asterisk symbol is used in the both language.

 .. note::
-    Based on Fortran 2008, The Coarray dimension should have the same size of the entire execution node group.
+    Based on Fortran 2008, the Coarray should have the same size of the entire execution node group.

-Coarray can be accessed remotly (one-sided communication) by using Coarray dimension.
+Coarray can be accessed from other images using assignment statements.
+Of course, coarray can be also accessed from your image like ordinary array.

 One-sided Communication
 ---------